OpenSuSE Man Pages

 This option specifies the fundamental sector size of the

-filesystem.
-The sector_size is specified either as a value in
+The sector size is specified with a value in bytes.

 -L label